During August, you are invited to participate in one of six pre-orientation programs.

 If you need any accommodations to fully participate in our Pre-Orientation programs, please contact the Accessible Education Office (AEO) before the start of the fall term.
 Your privacy is important to us and any information you share with AEO is used for program accessibility and/or accommodation purposes only.

-Within the application we also request information about time zone preference and technological needs to support your participation.
+Within the registration, we also request information about time zone preference and technological needs to support your participation.

 FAP is a multidisciplinary introduction to the arts at Harvard, bringing together students who are passionate about the arts, enthusiastic to share their interests, and eager to learn.
 Centered around virtual workshops and master classes given by resident and visiting artists in drama, music, theater design, studio arts, film, dance, and creative writing, FAP ends with a pageant, a collaborative presentation of entirely original student work.
 No formal training is required.